brson/treasuretree/solana-hackathon.md

 We don't have time to understand how to derive new accounts and store new data in time to make a demo for the hackathon so I hope we don't have to change that.

+After another day of hacking it is clear that two of our assumptions about what we could do on chain are wrong:

+1) We can't just store in our contract a large map of account keys to account information.
+2) We can't do our own signature verification on-chain.
+   The instruction budget is just too low.

+Instead of storing a map of account data,
+I think we are expected to derive Solana accounts key from a base key, and create new Solana accounts to store their own finitely-sized records.

+Instead of doing our own signing on chain,
+I think we are expected to leverage Solana's runtime by doing any necessary signing with Solana accounts, passing those into transations with their instructions, as `AccountMeta` values, and have the runtime verify the accounts have signed the instruction.

+Both these things are forcing us into some tough, but doable, rework.

+TODO